MarketaKubikova/MarketaKubikova/README.md

 I've been learning to code for 3 years, after switching careers.
 I started with Java and found a real passion for backend development

-*   🧠  I'm learning java, springboot and python
+*   🧠  I'm learning java, springboot and kotlin
 *   🤝  I'm open to collaborating on interesting and challenging projects
 ### Skills
 <p align="left">